Gene therapy for hepatic diseases

 What are rare diseases?

-Rare diseases, also known as very infrequent diseases, are potentially fatal or chronic and degenerative.
-The number of people affected is five per 10,000.
-Most of these diseases are of genetic origin and over 50% of them affect children.
-Currently it is calculated that in the European Union there are between 5000 and 8000 different rare diseases suffered by between 6 and 8% of the population, that is, between 27 and 36 million people.
-In Spain over 3 million people are affected.
+A disease is considered rare when it has a prevalence of 5 inhabitants per 10,000.
+Most have a genetic origin and more than 50% of them affect children.
+At present it is estimated that there are between 5,000 and 8,000 rare diseases in the EU that affect between 6% and 8% of the population, that is, between 27 and 36 million people.
+Specifically in Spain there are more than 3 million people affected.

-Our laboratory focuses on understanding the pathophysiology of some of these rare diseases and on developing new therapeutic strategies based on gene transference, which may offer solutions for these pathologies.
+Our laboratory focuses on the study of diseases whose origin is found in the liver and in particular those inherited diseases that can be cured by a liver transplant.
+We work on the understanding of the pathophysiology of some of these rare diseases and in developing new therapies.
+The therapeutic strategies we use are based on gene transfer and gene editing technique that can offer solutions to these pathologies.

 Research group leader: Dr. Rubén Hernández.